Skip to main content

 What you will study

-The Master of Financial Technology requires the successful completion of 72 credit points (CP) including:
+The Master of Financial Technology requires the successful completion of 72 credit points as specified below.
+Each subject is worth six credit points.

 • Tokenised Assets and Decentralised Finance